 If you love carrot cake, you are going to love my recipe for gluten free carrot cake cupcakes!
 These decadent carrot cupcakes are topped with a homemade cream cheese frosting that tastes just as good as your grandma's!

-Carrot cake cupcakes are a type of cupcake that you can make all year long.
+Carrot cake cupcakes are a type of cupcake you can make all year.
 I use real, whole-food ingredients that are available in any local grocery store.
-All you need to do is follow the simple steps, and you will be enjoying homemade cupcakes in no time!
+Follow the simple steps, and you will be enjoying homemade cupcakes in no time!

-- These cupcakes are "healthier" cupcakes and have lots of carrots, chia seeds, and no-refined sugars.
-They are one of my kids' favorite recipes.
+- These cupcakes have lots of carrots, chia seeds, and no refined sugars.
+They are one of my kids’ favorite recipes.
+These cupcakes are the real deal and taste as if they came from a bakery!

-- They are topped with a thick and creamy cream cheese frosting that tastes so good on these carrot cupcakes!!
+- They are topped with a thick, creamy cream cheese frosting that tastes so good on these carrot cupcakes!!

 If you love cupcakes as much as I do, here are a couple of my favorite cupcake recipes on Fearless Dining for you to also try: Gluten Free Lemon Cupcakes with a Lemonade Drizzle and these Gluten Free Chocolate Cupcakes.